Frame

 The first A2 armchair, introduced in 1930, had a dark red frame.
 The red color was used throughout most of the 1930s.
 In the 1940s, frames began to be painted orange (color no. RAL 2010) with wooden details in yellow-stained and varnished pine.
 This “classic” orange color was also used throughout most of the 1950s, although light green and white frames were also available during this period.
 In the 1960s and 1970s, frames were white with blue or red-lacquered pine slats.
 In the 1970s and 1980s, variants with pressure-treated or brown-stained pine were also common.
 In the 1990s, the dark green frame color was introduced, which was used until 2019.
 Starting in 2007, frames began to be hot-dip galvanized.

-We produce only a fixed number of furniture pieces each year because the manufacturing process cannot be automated.
-If the furniture in the finish you want is sold out at your local store, you can inquire with our resellers in neighboring counties.
-You can find their addresses under Find a Store.
+We produce only a limited number of furniture pieces each year, as the manufacturing process cannot be automated.
+If the item in your desired finish is sold out at your local retailer, we recommend contacting other retailers in nearby areas.

-Yes, that’s fine; just make sure the oil has fully dried before applying a surface treatment.
-Be sure to clean and sand the furniture thoroughly first.
+Yes, that is possible.
+Make sure the previous oil has fully dried and absorbed before applying a new surface treatment.
+Be sure to clean and sand the furniture carefully before treatment.

 Of the types of wood in our range, oak is the one we recommend for painting.
 Oak is dimensionally stable and is a hard wood, which makes it suitable for painting.

 The level of shine depends on how quickly the hot-dip galvanized coating cools.
 Different types of steel also result in different levels of shine.
 Where the steel has been worked, such as the “twist” on the frame of the A2 armchair, it’s always slightly shinier.
 Bent tubes, like those used for table frames, cool faster than solid steel bars, like the chair frames for the A2 and High Tech armchairs.
-Over time, all hot-dip galvanized steel parts develop the same gray hue.
+Over time, the differences in shade between the hot-dip galvanized steel parts become less noticeable.

 The graying process occurs naturally and depends on weather conditions, sunshine, and rain.
 The front of armchairs and chairs usually grays faster.
 The more sunshine and rain, the faster the graying process.